 After each Community Test sub-stage, the team must enter the Community Revise sub-stage.
 However, to facilitate moving on to the next round of testing, the team can immediately tap/click the proceed/next button.
 They are not required to process the feedback or to create a new draft.

-Only in the final round of back-to-back testing will the translation team enter the Community Revise sub-stage and process the accumulated feedback from all the rounds of testing.
+Only in the final round of testing will they enter the Community Revise sub-stage and process the accumulated feedback from all the rounds of testing.
 They can then decide if they want to revise the translation or not.

-If the translation team discovers a major problem during any one of the rounds of testing, they can choose to revise the affected passage before moving on to the next round of testing.
+If the translation team discovers a major problem during the testing, they can choose to revise the affected passage before moving on to the next round of testing.
 PLEASE NOTE: Revising a passage requires the team to rebuild the flags and questions for that passage when they enter the next Community Setup sub-stage.

 Step 4: Skipping Additional Community Setup Sub-Stages